ptrcc/PLang/README.md

 The grammar is in [PLang.g4](./src/main/antlr/PLang.g4) file.
 The generated Antlr4 files are located in [src/main/java](./src/main/java).

+The ANTLR files will be generated automatically when executing any tests or building the project using gradle.
-To generate the files, run `antlr4 PLang.g4 -o ../java/org/plang -package org.plang -visitor`.
+To generate the files, without building the project use the gradle task `generateGrammarSource`.

 ## Usage